Eyewa/eyewa-go-lib/brokers/README.md

 A client can either be a **Consumer**, a **Publisher** or **both** - there are contracts in place to cater for such scenarios.
 On calling the `OpenConnection`, a client will be regarded as requiring both capabilities.
 If otherwise, there are direct client calls for initiating either a consumer/publisher for any client of choice.

+Clients implement exponential backoffs in the following instances:
+- on the start of a service, and a connection to the broker cannot be established.
+- during the running of a service, and the connection to the broker is lost for whatever reason.

 # How to use

 ```go